NuSkooler/enigma-bbs/docs/web_server.md

 # Web Server
 ENiGMA½ comes with a built in *content server* for supporting both HTTP and HTTPS.
-Currently the [File Bases](file_base.md) registeres routes for file downloads, and static files can also be served for your BBS.
+Currently the [File Bases](file_base.md) registers routes for file downloads, and static files can also be served for your BBS.
 Other features will likely come in the future or you can easily write your own!

 ## Configuration
 By default the web server is not enabled.
 To enable it, you will need to at a minimum configure two keys in the `contentServers::web` section of `config.hjson`: